Interpretability as Alignment: Making Internal Understanding a Design Principle: Limitations and Critiques of Interpretability

+\textbf{Representational and methodological challenges.} Polysemanticity individual neurons encoding multiple unrelated features complicates semantic interpretation and becomes more pronounced at scale \cite{nanda2023progress2, olah2020zoom}.
+This should be distinguished from superposition, which refers to basis non-orthogonality in representation spaces.
+Polysemanticity (representational entanglement) creates a scale mismatch between human cognition and model reasoning, as interpretability tools are poorly equipped to track long-range dependencies or emergent behavior across thousands of layers \cite{geiger2023causal}.
+Recent work by Meloux et al. \cite{meloux2025identifiable} questions whether mechanistic interpretations are even identifiable, while Sutter et al. \cite{sutter2025nonlinear} argue that causal abstraction alone may be insufficient for mechanistic interpretability.
+Post-hoc methods rely on surrogate explanations rather than causal mechanisms, are easily manipulated, and often lack theoretical guarantees \cite{rudin2019stop, molnar2022interpretable, kindermans2017unreliability}.
+Without rigorous validation through counterfactual testing or causal probing, these methods risk offering illusions of understanding \cite{geiger2023causal, pearl2009causality}.

-The interpretability field also lacks standardized benchmarks for evaluating the quality of the explanation.
-Benchmarks and reliable metrics are increasingly highlighted as fundamental for explainability and compliance \cite{seth2025bridginggapxaiwhyreliable, mueller2025mib}.
-While qualitative studies rely on human judgment, quantitative metrics often focus on proxies such as sparsity, simplicity, or alignment with concept labels \cite{doshi2021considerations}.
-These metrics do not necessarily correspond to causal validity or functional insight \cite{doshivelez2017rigorous}.
-Calls for “role-calibrated” and context-sensitive interpretability reflect the need to move beyond shallow heuristics toward explanations that serve specific epistemic and safety purposes \cite{nanda2023progress2,mueller2025mib}.
+\textbf{Evaluation and benchmarking gaps.} The field lacks standardized benchmarks for explanation quality, with quantitative metrics often focusing on proxies like sparsity rather than causal validity \cite{seth2025bridginggapxaiwhyreliable, mueller2025mib, doshi2021considerations, doshivelez2017rigorous}.
+Recent frameworks like xai\_evals \cite{seth2025xaievalsframeworkevaluating} provide systematic evaluation of post-hoc explanation methods, while the MIB benchmark \cite{mueller2025mib} provides causal fidelity evaluation through circuit localization tasks.
+Feature consistency \cite{song2025featureconsistency} the stability of learned representations across contexts emerges as a critical evaluation criterion.
+Without widespread adoption of such benchmarks and metrics, the field risks fragmentation and irreproducibility.
+Calls for "role-calibrated" and context-sensitive interpretability reflect the need to move beyond shallow heuristics toward explanations that serve specific epistemic and safety purposes \cite{nanda2023progress2, mueller2025mib}.